JialiZhang1016/SubspaceIndexing_StiefelGrassmann/README.md

 (2) buildVisualWordList.m

-partition a given SIFT (Scale Invariant Feature Transform) sample data set according to a tree of given height ht
+partition a given sample data set according to a tree of given height ht into leaf nodes

 (3) SIFT_PCA.m

-do the SIFT PCA analysis
+do the SIFT (Scale Invariant Feature Transform) PCA analysis